login

 Using the information from your ``.private`` file

-(see above and :doc:`sys-azure` for more information),
+(see above and :doc:`sys-microsoft-azure` for more information),

 update the Salt ``pillar`` file for your site e.g: